 This always made me feel a bit guilty.
 American by birth but British in my heart.
 Since the Revolution, other wars (specifically WWI and II) have brought England and the U.S. together, inextricably bound against our common enemies.

-Now I hear that England has left the EU.
-We shall see where this decision will lead them, but one thing is for sure: they are marching to the beat of a different drum, just like their sons and daughters of the American Colonies.
-Maybe we are not so different after all.
-As for me, I will always embrace America, the land of my birth.
-But I will also embrace England, the land of my heart, hopes, imagination and lavender dreams 🙂
+When it gets down to core values and principles, maybe we are not really so different after all.
+As for me, I will always love America, the land of my birth.
+But I will also embrace England, the land of my heart, hopes and imagination.

 Hope everyone had a safe, sane and fantastic Fourth!